TheAlgorithms/TypeScript/CONTRIBUTING.md

 ### Contribution

 We appreciate any contribution, from fixing grammar mistakes to implementing complex algorithms.
-Please read this section if you are contributing to your work.
+Please read this section if you are contributing to this repository.

 If you submit a pull request that resolves an open issue, please help us to keep our issue list small by adding `closes: #{$ISSUE_NO}` to your commit message.
 GitHub will use this tag to auto-close the issue if your PR is merged.